thlorenz/proxyquire/README.md

 assert.notEqual(foo1, foo3);
 ```

-`require.preserveCache` allows you to restore the behavior to match nodejs's `require` again.
+`proxyquire.preserveCache` allows you to restore the behavior to match nodejs's `require` again.

 ```js
 proxyquire.preserveCache();